The Red Wheelbarrow: Writing and publication

 Prior to the revelation about Marshall, some critics and literary analysts believed that the poem was written about one of Williams' patients, a little girl who was seriously ill:

 This poem is reported to have been inspired by a scene in Passaic, New Jersey, where Williams was attending to a sick young girl.
 Worried that his patient may not survive, Williams looked out the window and saw the wheelbarrow and chickens.

 At the time, I remember being mystified by the poem.
 However, being properly trained in literary criticism, I wondered what the real meaning of the poem was, what it was really about. ...
 What is left out of Williams' poem is the fact that when he conceived that image he was sitting at the bedside of a very sick child (Williams was a medical doctor).
 The story goes that as he sat there, deeply concerned about the child, he looked out the window, saw that image, and penned those words.

 I remember well the sneer associated with sentimentality in the university English classes of the early 70s.
 William Carlos Williams' celebrated red wheelbarrow poem was written after a night at the bedside of a desperately sick child, but to directly mention the child and describe that situation would have been to court pathos.
 Such a poem would have been fit only for greeting cards or the poor souls who didn't know any better than to like Robert Service.

 Of course you can't figure it out by studying the text.
 The clues aren't there.
 This poem was meant to be appreciated only by a chosen literary elite, only by those who were educated, those who had learned the back story (Williams was a doctor, and he wrote the poem one morning after having treated a child who was near death.
 The red wheelbarrow was her toy.)

-Orrick Johns’ “Blue Under-Shirts Upon a Line”—first published in “Others” in 1915—may have provided the framework upon which Williams developed “The Red Wheelbarrow.”
-In a 2010 essay by Mark Hama in College Literature, he “proposes that what Williams likely recognized in his friend Johns’s poem was the framework for a new modern American poetic line.”
+Orrick Johns' "Blue Under-Shirts Upon a Line"—first published in Others in 1915—may have provided the framework upon which Williams developed "The Red Wheelbarrow".
+In his 2010 essay in College Literature, Mark Hama "proposes that what Williams likely recognized in his friend Johns’s poem was the framework for a new modern American poetic line."